-In Brief: In book design we have to decide which style of pagination to choose.
+In Brief: In book design we have to decide which style of pagination to choose: whether to keep widows and orphans or allow the bottoms of our pages to be slightly misaligned.
 This article presents both so you can make an informed choice.

 People often seem to divide themselves neatly into two camps: shirts versus skins, innies versus outies, grow it out versus shave it off.
 And so it is in book design.
 There’s one decision every book designer has to make on most every book of prose they work on: squared-off pages versus no widow or orphan lines.

 Okay, you need to know what “squared-off pages” and “widows” and “orphans” mean when talking about book pages, so let’s look at those first.